 “The good news with gig work is you get variety and flexibility.
 The bad news is you get unpredictable work that's precarious.”

-So immediately we hit this great reset and no Uber or Lift Driver has any other work, and Uber and Lift are not responsible for that.
+So immediately we hit this great reset and no Uber or Lyft Driver has any other work, and Uber and Lyft are not responsible for that.